microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Select Python 3 config file in Command Palette](16-python-config.png)

-The Remote - Containers extension automatically adds a `.devcontainer` folder and two configuration files within it: `devcontainer.json` and a Dockerfile.
+The Dev Containers extension automatically adds a `.devcontainer` folder and two configuration files within it: `devcontainer.json` and a Dockerfile.
 Let's take a closer look at both files.

 #### devcontainer.json